 Operation IceBridge products may include test flight data that are not useful for research and scientific analysis.
 Test flights usually occur at the beginning of campaigns.
 Users should read flight reports for the flights that collected any of the data they intend to use.
 Check IceBridge campaign Flight Reports for dates and information about test flights.

-Krabill, William B. 2011, updated current year.
-IceBridge Narrow Swath ATM L1B Qfit Elevation and Return Strength, [list dates of data used].
-Boulder, Colorado USA: NASA Distributed Active Archive Center at the National Snow and Ice Data Center.
-Digital media. http://nsidc.org/data/ilnsa1b.html.
+Krabill, William B. 2011, updated 2012.
+IceBridge Narrow Swath ATM L1B Qfit Elevation and Return Strength, [indicate subset used].
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center. http://nsidc.org/data/ilnsa1b.html.

 NASA DC-8 and P-3B